ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 filter-selector    = "[?" boolean-expr "]"
 ~~~~

-During iteration process each array element or object member is visited and its value &ndash; accessible via symbol `'@'` &ndash; or one of its descendants &ndash; uniquely defined by a relative path &ndash; is tested against a boolean expression `boolean-expr`.
+During iteration process each array element or object member is visited and its value — accessible via symbol `'@'` — or one of its descendants — uniquely defined by a relative path — is tested against a boolean expression `boolean-expr`.

 If the result is `true`, the current item, represented by `'@'`, is selected.
 In case of a `false` result, it is not.